yossing-audatic/noisy_speech_test_sets/WHAMVox/index.md

 **WHAMVox easy** can be downloaded [here](https://www.audatic.ai/download_WHAMVox/WHAMVox_easy.zip).
 **WHAMVox hard** can be downloaded [here](https://www.audatic.ai/download_WHAMVox/WHAMVox_hard.zip).

-metadata containing the ids and paths of the speech and noise files for each example as well as the URL to the original speech videos can be found [here](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/WHAMVox_test.csv).
+Metadata containing the ids and paths of the speech and noise files for each example as well as the URL to the original speech videos can be found [here](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/WHAMVox_test.csv).
+A zipfile containing the URL of each YouTube video from which each speech sample was taken along with timestamps for utterances can be downloaded [here](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/speech_url_time_stamps.zip).
+The frame number assumes that the video is saved at 25fps.

 For more details about how the files were selected, please see the ipython notebook [analyses.ipnb](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/analyses.ipynb).

-If you would like to recreate or modify the test sets, follow the instructions in the [README](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/README.md).
-All resources and instructions needed to recreate or modify the test sets can be found on our [github page](https://github.com/yossing-audatic/noisy_speech_test_sets/tree/main/WHAMVox).

 ## Dataset Statistics
 <p float="left">